• Skip to primary navigation

 What Are Palmiers?

-Palmiers also sometimes referred to as Elephant Ears are a French pastry made with puff pastry.
+Palmiers also sometimes referred to as Elephant Ears or Elephant Ears Pastry is a French pastry made with puff pastry.
 They are flaky and delicate with buttery layers of pastry that melt in your mouth.
 The word palmier actually translates to palm in French and at first glance, these pastry cookies do look similar to the top of a palm tree or a palm leaf.

 They can be made in many different ways and filled with sweet and savory options to enjoy for breakfast, dessert, or a snack.
 For today's version, we'll be keeping it simple and making it sweet with a mixture of cinnamon and sugar.